 Salvadoran's favourite snack food.
 Pupusas are for sale everywhere.

-reassured if found out at the border, offer a bribe.
-No problemo.
+Although not illegal to buy them, I had been told if found out at the border, smile and offer a bribe.
+No problemo

 Pretty sure I saw a bead of sweat cascade down the driver’s brow as he schmoozed the border guards circling our van.
 What the hell?
 ARE these legal or not?

-On the El Salvador border, it was a little further lax daisy.
-I was feeling pretty Midnight Express by then, and losing my shit... internally.
+On the El Salvador border, it was super lax daisy.
+Much to my relief.
+I had been feeling pretty Midnight Express by then, and losing my shit... internally.

 Their border officers sitting on the side of the road didn’t even board the chicken bus, nor did I get an entry stamp in my passport.

-My Pair of Brown Eyes fields a hysterical phone call from me at the mandatory rest stop.
-He is laughing so hard he can’t speak.
+My Pair of Brown Eyes fields a call from me in hysterics at the mandatory bus rest stop.
+He is laughing so hard at me he can’t speak.
 "Fireworks aren’t a big deal.
-You’ll be fine."